emer/etable/norm/README.md

 * DivNorm does divisive normalization of elements
 * SubNorm does subtractive normalization of elements
 * ZScore subtracts the mean and divides by the standard deviation
-* Abs performs absolute-value on all elements, including for a tensor.
+* Abs performs absolute-value on all elements (e.g., use prior to tsragg to produce Mean of Abs vals etc).

-TODO: add Abs!